GentleZhu/HEER/preprocessing/Readme.md

 It contains edges from the input network without the kicked out edges and it is in the format of:

 	node_name_1 node_name_2 weight edgetype

-   For edgetype, it is in the format of "node1node2"

 And the **second file** is named as